Dennis055/speedml/README.rst

 ======================================
-Speedml Machine Learning Speed Start
+Zodiac prototype Machine Learning Speed Start
 ======================================
 Target:

 I will try to modify this open source to develop my own data analysis tool called:Zodiac Which can help data analyst to EDA and modeling  faster and make us focus on extract valuable information instead of coding and wasting time to debug and search document.